-Format no mac access-list extended < name >

-mac access-list extended rename
+Format no mac access-list extended <name></name> Mode Global Config mac access-list extended rename

 This command changes the name of a MAC access control list (ACL).
 The <name> parameter is the name of an existing MAC ACL.
 The <newname> parameter is a case-sensitive alphanumeric string from 1 to 31 characters uniquely identifying the MAC access list.